sjrsay/sjrsay.github.io/popl24.md

 which, for any terms M and N, says that, whenever this conditional, which tests if some variable z is zero, evaluates to a natural number, then z must be a natural number too.

-Of course, we do not loose anything by making typings first-class objects in this way, we can still reason about compound terms on the right of the turnstile, so from these two it follows that, since from this we can deduce that y is a nat and from this we can deduce z is a nat, so y + z must be a nat:
+Of course, we do not loose anything by making typings first-class objects in this way, we can still reason about compound terms on the right of the turnstile, since from the first of these we can deduce that y is a nat and from the second of these we can deduce z is a nat, so y + z must be a nat:

 $$
   (\lambda x.\,x)\,y : \natty, \mathsf{ifz}\, z \,\mathsf{then}\,M\,\mathsf{else}\, N : \natty \vdash y + z : \natty
 $$

 If we have a more sophisticated collection of base types, as is found in some of these more sophisticated systems we see published at POPL, we can express more interesting 2-sided judgements.
-For example, in their POPL'94 paper, Aiken, Wimmers and Lakshman used a type theory in which data constructors can be lifted to the type level (and I followed them in my [POPL'21](https://research-information.bris.ac.uk/files/265849562/3434336.pdf) paper).
+For example, in their POPL'94 paper, Aiken, Wimmers and Lakshman used a type theory in which data constructors can be lifted to the type level (and I followed them in my [POPL'21](https://research-information.bris.ac.uk/files/265849562/3434336.pdf) paper, which traded-off expressive power for a linear-time complexity guarantee).
 So there is, for example, a type $\consty{}(A,B)$ that is inhabited by all terms of shape $\mathsf{Cons}(M,N)$ whose head $M$ is of type $A$ and whose tail $N$ is of type $B$, and a type $\nilty$ containing just the empty list.
 For example, the list $[1,2,3]$ has the type:

 $$
   [1,2,3] : \consty(\natty,\,\consty(\natty,\,\consty(\natty,\,\nilty)))